• Skip to primary navigation

 Whatever colors you choose you will have fun mixing them in this easy V-neck sweater.
 The pattern guides you through when to change the colors and worked bottom up it is an easy sweater to make also for the beginner.

-Made in the lemon peel stitch this crocheted pullover has great texture and is a fun and fast to make.
-The lemon peel stitch is a mix between single crochets and double crochets making it accessible and easy.
+Made in the lemon peel stitch, this crocheted pullover has great texture and is fun and fast.
+The lemon peel stitch is a mix between single crochets and double crochets, making it accessible and easy.

 My pattern testers for this sweater are all busy moms and have explained this sweater as the perfect mom sweater!
-Put on some jeans and sneakers and you’re ready for a day at the playground.
+Put on jeans and sneakers, and you’re ready for a day at the playground.

 Related: More easy, free crochet sweater patterns ⇨